 Ultimately, the show must go on and to the strongest standards and appearances that the audition harvest has yielded.

 Why am I harping on about this right now?
-When I first wrote this post I had just cast Chess – the Musical.
+When I first wrote this post I had just cast Chess – the Musical, which I was directing for their final production.
 An audition process lasting a full week and drawing on the talent exposure of some thirty three musical theatre performance students who all worked solidly and highly professionally throughout.
 It was a long journey for them, simulating open casting and the workshop and recall processes that can be encountered arriving at a the final inevitable conclusion of casting roll(or should that be role?)-call.
 The casting announcement was made and there was an oppressive feeling of disappointment in the room.
 A number of disheartened performers seemed crushed by the news.
 All very understandable: their efforts had been immense throughout the week.
 But in the announcement of names, their lover had bolted leaving them raw and their relationship broken.

 So, I started writing this to extend a hand out to my disappointed audition candidates.
 I do understand.
 And I have words of guidance and wisdom for them all, and others out there suffering audition rejection.